fukurosan/Jhaystack/docs/extraction.md

 > ## BY_NESTED_OBJECT

-This strategy splits each data object into its nested objects and searches them separately.
+This strategy splits each data object into its nested objects and extracts each nested object as a separate document.

 let us bring out the example again.
 What if you executed a search for "jhaystack" on the following object:
 ```javascript